bensutherland/nano2geno/README.md

 Select one of the sample datafiles and align this against the reference genome.

+### 6. Call SNPs
+The demultiplexed fastq files are in `04_samples`.
+Move any files that you don't want to analyze into the folder `04_samples/temp_storage`, and keep a few files you want to genotype in the main folder.

+Index your reference genome using minimap2
+`minimap2 -d Otsh_subset.mmi the_genome_assembly.fasta`

+Align the sample fastq files against the reference genome by editing the path to the genome and running the following:
+`.01_scripts/02_align.sh`

+This will do the alignment, as well as provide some stats including alignment and coverage statistics under the same name as the fastq file.

 ## NEEDS CORRECTION
-### Calling SNPs
 #### 1. Data preprocessing
 As described by @jts, one needs to index the output of the albacore basecaller:
 `nanopolish index -d ./02_raw_data/skip -s 03_basecalled/sequencing_summary.txt 03_basecalled/all_reads.fastq`
 Where the -d flag directs towards the fast5 files, and the -s flag points towards the output of albacore sequence summary, and the final output of the albacore basecaller.
 All reads should be accounted for if this worked correctly.

-Probably not the file you are looking for is entitled: `03_basecalled/all_reads.fastq.index.gzi`

-This requires that you align the fastq against your genome first to produce a bam file. minimap2 seems to be the go-to for nanopore data currently.

-Index:
-`minimap2 -d Otsh_subset.mmi the_genome_assembly.fasta`

-Align:
-`minimap2 -ax map-ont ch_WG00004_7.20170208.fasta nano2geno/03_basecalled/all_reads.fastq > aln.sam`

-Use this script to automate:
-`.01_scripts/02_align.sh`

 Observe the stats on the alignment:
 `samtools stats 04_mapped/all_reads.sorted.bam > 04_mapped/all_reads.ali.stats.txt`